ganeshgd25/my_python_tasks/Documentation/datatypes_comaprision.md

  2            ordered                yes                  Not Maintain          yes                       yes(Python 3.7+)

- 3            Mutable                yes                  Not                   yes                        yes
+ 3            Mutable                yes                  Yes                   Not                         yes

  4            Duplicates            yes                   Not                   yes                        key should be unique

  5            Indexable             yes                   Not                   yes                         By key

- 6            Best for             Sequences             Fixed Data            Unique Data                  Key value mapping
+ 6            Best for             Sequences             unique Data           Fixed Data                  Key value mapping

  7            Performance          slow or Medium         Fast                 Fastest                     Fast